Spots colocalization (ComDet)

 Simple detection (1 channel)

-If the image is not two channels image, the following dialog window will appear:
+If the image is not multi-channel image, the following dialog window will appear:

-Specify estimated particles size and sensitivity (intensity) and press OK.
+Specify estimated particles size and intensity threshold (particle brightness) and press OK.
 To have good detection usually you need to play with parameters and see how it goes.
+Checkbox "Preview..." allows to see detection on the current picture and simplifies this task.
+The "ROI shape" option allows you to choose, if you want your detection to be displayed as "Ovals" or "Rectangles".

-After pressing OK plugin runs and add rectangles in overlay on top of detected particles.
+After pressing OK plugin runs and add ovals/rectangles in overlay on top of detected particles.

 Also it will provide you Results table containing particles' coordinates (see below) and Summary table.
 I recommend to play with parameters to get a nice detection result.